 There is strength in numbers.
 This is long-term strategic marketing, in a way.
 You are literally thinking lifetime supporters here, who will always speak highly of you to others.
 It will pay to make that deeper connection, so let's explore that more.
 We need to think about your fan experience - what will your fans be encountering as they interact with you and your music?

 At this moment, there are millions of potential fans of your music in this world.
 If they have never experienced you and your music, they are ready to begin their fan journey.

 As harsh as it may seem on the surface, for those strangers who have never heard of you:

-The purpose of a fan journey is to move your fans forward.
+The purpose of a fan journey is to move your music fans forward.
 Move them down a path.
 There are tools we can use to help them make that progress.
 Some of these tools will seem foreign and some tools will even feel obsolete, but trust the process.
 Brands don't just succeed, an emotional connection needs to be forged, and that takes time.
-But that's how fan advocacy happens.
-They will learn more about you and your music, getting to know you, and building trust.
+But that's how fan advocacy happens, from building relationships.
+They will learn more about you and your music, get to know you, and build trust.
 As their experiences grow in quality and quantity, it brings them further along.
 They separate your music brand from other brands and draw closer to yours.

 The goal is for them to go from cold stranger to scorching hot super fan.
 You want them to celebrate your music.
-They celebrate as they buy your merchandise, and comes to every show AND invites friends.
+They celebrate as they buy your merchandise, and come to every show AND invite friends.
 Help them continue to move from one place to another.
 That's the whole idea here.